ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 ### st_other

-If you examine the `Elf64_Sym` struct in both the kernel and Glibc source code, you'll notice that the kernel doesn't currently have any use case for this field and marks it as such.
+If you examine the `Elf64_Sym` struct in both the kernel and Glibc *source code*, you'll notice that the kernel doesn't currently have any use case for this field and marks it as such.
 However, Glibc uses this field to track the visibility of the symbol.

 ```
 /*